 Infusing principles of family-centered care into my practice has always been a rewarding experience.
-I work in a busy faculty practice in New York City with a team of 11 audiologists and four location sites throughout Manhattan.
-I see a full caseload of patients providing rehabilitative services that include hearing aids and assistive technologies.
+I work in a busy faculty practice in New York City and provide rehabilitative services that include hearing aids and assistive technologies.
 I refer to my services as a counseling approach to rehabilitation and I invite family or friends to accompany patients to every appointment.

 Inviting family members into the rehabilitation process has a greater benefit than you might imagine.
 It converts, what has been thought of as a hearing aid evaluation, into a process of communication enhancement, relationship building and engagement.

 Instead of using a patient history form, the use of narrative from the perspective of the patient and their communication partner gives you more information than you can ever obtain from a standard intake.